History of Málaga: Restoration of Bourbon rule

 Communications were improved in the province with the construction of new railway lines to transport raw supplies and industrial products.
-Jorge Loring and Joaquin de la Gandara acquired numerous small rail lines and unified their interests in 1877 to found the Andalucian Railway Company (Compañía de los Ferrocarriles Andaluces), which owned most of the rails in Andalucia.
+Jorge Loring and Joaquin de la Gandara acquired numerous small rail lines and unified their interests in 1877 to found the Andalusian Railway Company (Compañía de los Ferrocarriles Andaluces), which owned most of the rails in Andalusia.
 This consolidation and expansion helped create a common regional market for trade goods.

 Málaga had substantial economic development in the first half of the 19th century, and by 1850 it ranked second in industrial production among the provinces of Spain, after Barcelona.
 The textile and steel industries generated a number of ancillary industries, including factories for soap, paint, and salt fish; breweries; timber mills; potteries; brickworks; and tanneries.
 Their production necessitated the building of a rail network between Córdoba and Málaga, which was connected with the national network on 15 August 1865.
 The city acquired public gas lighting on 6 July 1852, the Gas Lebón Company supplying the city with gas until 1897, when electrification was introduced.
 A public tram service with horse-drawn carriages began on 19 November 1881; in January 1901, electric power replaced the horses.

 In 1880 the city council formed a corporation to promote the construction of the Calle Marqués de Larios, in honor of the textile industrialist and financier Manuel Domingo Larios, The project was capitalised to one million pesetas by selling shares distributed in lots of forty shares of 25,000 pesetas each, most of them acquired by the Larios family.
 The plans were drawn and the works directed by architect Eduardo Strachan; the grand street opened in 1890.
 This was the beginning of the modernisation of the city envisioned by Theodor von Reding and executed by the architects Manuel Rivera Vera, Jerónimo Cuervo and Fernando Guerrero Strachan.